Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: System description and optimization procedure

 The comparison between the adaptive and the non-adaptive batch size training is shown in Fig.~\ref{fig:Batch_adaptation} by demonstrating the evolution of the GMI with respect to the number of epochs.
-This training was performed for an 8 bit quantization and constellation size $M=256$.
-The presented GMI results were obtain through validation at each training epoch.
+This training was performed on the channel model shown in Fig. \ref{fig:quantization_channel} for an 8 bit quantization and constellation size $M=256$.
+The presented GMI results were obtained through validation at each training epoch.
 The GMI performance of 256QAM is included to provide a comparison in the achieved GCS gain.
 In the case of the non-adaptive batch size, the sample set is generated and divided into batches in the same way as in the optimization with respect to MI.
-The shaping gain in this case is only around $\sim 0.08$~bits/symbol which implies that the optimization might have converged to a local minima.
-The validation results of the adaptive batch size training demonstrates faster converges and a superior GMI performance compared to the non-adaptive training procedure.
+The shaping gain in this case is only around $\sim 0.08$~bits/symbol which implies that the optimization might have converged to a local minimum.
+The validation results of the adaptive batch size training demonstrates faster convergence and a superior GMI performance compared to the non-adaptive training procedure.
 In this case, the achieved gain compared to 256QAM is almost double the gain which was achieved with the non-adaptive batch size.
-It should be mentioned that even though a higher GMI is achieved, it is still possible that the adaptive training converged to a local minima.
+It should be mentioned that even though a higher GMI is achieved, it is still possible that the adaptive training converged to local minima.